 Abolitionists contrived to free an enslaved woman, Eliza Winston of Mississippi, and a judge ruled based on the new Minnesota constitution that she was free.
 Such a “states’ rights” ruling, in this case by a Republican (anti-slavery) judge, was a common tactic in northern states to defy the Supreme Court’s infamous Dred Scott decision of 1857.

 The ruling kicked off weeks of unrest among abolitionists, more moderate Republicans, and Democrats eager to encourage wealthy southerners to come north to spend their money.
 Houses were stoned, press equipment thrown into the river, and so forth; no one was killed.
-The unrest didn’t subside until word emerged that the freed slave had slipped away to Canada.
+The unrest didn’t subside until word emerged that the freed, formerly enslaved woman had slipped away to Canada.

 At this time Saint Paul’s population was around 10,000, Saint Anthony’s 4,700, and that of Minneapolis merely 3,400.
 Yet Minneapolis had the momentum.
 The city on the western bank was growing faster as a result of moving more aggressively to claim a share of the falls’ water power.
 By 1872, when the town of Saint Anthony agreed to be absorbed into Minneapolis, the latter city was on its way to becoming the flour milling capital of the world.